 Capture the general nuances that tighten the nuts and bolts of the relationship.
 In other words don't leave anything to chance.
 For example, what is the official channel of communication, how are issues escalated and to whom?
 Who are the main contacts from both sides?
 Who are the final decision makers?

 10. Termination clause

-This clause specifies when and how any party can end the contract.
+This clause specifies when and how any party can end the managed services contract.
 It states the notice period and any settlement fees on termination.
 This allows managed service providers to protect themselves from frustration if they have clients that they can't continue serving!

 Usually, the termination clause will state that either party can terminate the contract with written notice, or by providing a specific date or event that will trigger termination.
 It's important to make sure that both you and your client are aware of this clause, so there aren't any surprises down the road.

 The items above can vary in importance depending on your industry or size of the company you are getting into contract with.
-But the focus is the same: ensuring that the contract is simple and clear enough to make the relationship a win-win.
+But the focus is the same: ensuring that the managed services contract is simple and clear enough to make the relationship a win-win.
 Avoid unnecessary technicalities that can easily weaken the contract.